UN-OCHA/taas/docs/Config.md

                 label: Preferred Term
 ```

 The `url` field *must* contain a URL complete with the `gid=` parameter at the end.
-For spreadsheets that consist of multiple sheets, the gid prameter specifies the individual sheet to be read.
+For spreadsheets that consist of multiple sheets, the gid parameter specifies the individual sheet to be read.
 The `/edit` part of the URL is optional.
 In almost all cases a simple copy-and-paste will work correctly.

 A config file can contain multiple sources, and each source can contain multiple versions.